techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

   </table>
 </div>

-We know the current mean CTR for Version A is 0.005 and we would like the mean CTR for Version B to increase a half of a percent to 0.01.
+We know the current CTR for Version A is 0.005 and we would like the CTR for Version B to increase a half of a percent to 0.01.

 - \\(\hat{p}_a=0.005\\)
 - \\(\hat{p}_b=0.01\\)